particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 IotHub hub(AZURE_CONNECTON_STRING, NULL, callbackDirectMethod);
 ```

-6. One of the commands we set-up in IoT Central was `readSensors`, which we don't have yet, so let's create it.
+6. One of the commands you set-up in IoT Central was `readSensors`, which you don't have yet, so let's create it.
 This just uses the same code in the `loop`, which you could refactor into this function, or leave as-is if you want.

 ```cpp
 void readSensors()